-Through its Partners in Diversity & Inclusion initiative, ICSC is committed to advancing the conversation around creating diverse and inclusive workplaces across the retail real estate industry.
+Through its Partners in Diversity & Inclusion initiative, ICSC is committed to advancing the conversation around creating diverse and inclusive workplaces across the retail and real estate industry.
 Understanding how biases can undermine an organization’s efforts to foster a culture of inclusion is critical to strengthening and encourage authenticity among the workforce.

 The timely, informative resources featured here are tools for educating teams on how to build a bias-free environment in which all people feel and are valued.